-- your data are large - $\bullet \;$ the analysis takes a while to run - you want to use the same data set up for multiple (but not all) models or analytic tasks you may want to save this particular analysis data set.
+- your data are large

+- the analysis takes a while to run

+- you want to use the same data set up for multiple (but not all) models or analytic tasks

-As with the difference between objective and subjective data, the difference between subjective and analysis data does not align to a set of hard and fast rules.
+As with the difference between objective and subjective data, the difference between subjective and analysis data may not be clear.
 That's okay!
 The main point is that as a data analyst, you make data wrangling decisions thinking about how you will go from raw to objective to subjective to analysis data in a logical and clear manner.
 Collaborators, replicators, and future you will appreciate it!